chindraba-work/inventory-rollup/README.md

 ## Installation

 Without the need to link to any system libraries, or install any, the program can be "installed" anywhere, including the user's home directory.
 A simple option is to make a new folder in the user's home directory and place all the files there.
-The `rollup.pl` file, of course, needs to be set as executable, `chmod u+x rollup.pl` for it to be used as a command.
+The `rollup` and `rollup.pl` files, of course, needs to be set as executable, `chmod u+x rollup{,.pl}` for it to be used as a command.

 The `startup.sql` file can be executed from within the MySQL command line client, using the `source` command or directly from the shell using redirection